pieroproietti/penguins-eggs/documents/development.md

 open `dad.ts` to get a look.

-single command have flags, examples and descriptions, and under `async run()` start their action. using generally one or more classes, or alone.
+Single command have flags, examples and descriptions, and under `async run()` start their action. using generally one or more classes, or alone.

 ## classes
 There are a lot of classes, we now go to see pacman.ts a crucial one.